Piran: Monuments

 Piran was heavily influenced by the Venetian Republic and Austria-Hungary, therefore the monuments differ greatly from those in inner parts of Slovenia.
 The Piran town walls were constructed to protect the town from Ottoman incursions; many parts of the town walls from different eras remain, and are of interest to tourists.
 In the middle of the town is the Tartini Square, with a monument in memory of Giuseppe Tartini.
 Nearby are located various important buildings, such as Tartini’s house, first mentioned in 1384 and one of the oldest in town, the Municipal Palace, Loggia and Benečanka, among others.
 On the hill above the town is the biggest and most important church, the Saint George's Church, with a Franciscan monastery nearby.

 Communications and transport

 There is an international airport and a marina in the vicinity of the town.
-The medium-wave transmitter of Radio Koper is in Piran.
+The AM transmitter of Radio Koper is in Piran.
 It transmits on 1170 kHz and has a 123.6-metre-tall guyed mast with cage antenna.
 The town is connected with Koper, Izola, Portorož (the location of the airport), Sečovlje and Lucija by a cheap bus line.
 The lines of other coastal settlements operate mostly during the tourist season.

 The first trolleybus line in Slovenia entered public service on 24 October 1909 in Piran, then part of Austria-Hungary.
 It ran from Tartini Square along the coast and the shipyard to Portorož and Lucija.
 The town authorities bought five trolleybuses manufactured by Austrian company Daimler-Motoren-Gesellschaft.
 In 1912, it was replaced by a tram system that operated until 1953, when it was superseded by buses.